 What is it?

-To use toll-free numbers in Skype for Business, Communications Credits are required as these calls are billed per minute.
+To use toll-free numbers, Communications Credits are required as these calls are billed per minute.
 Also, we recommend that you set up Communications Credits for your Calling Plan and Audio Conferencing users who need the ability to dial out to any PSTN destination.
 Many countries/regions are included, but some destinations may not be included in your Calling Plan or Audio Conferencing subscriptions.
 If you don't set up Communications Credits or assign a license to your users and you run out minutes for your organization (depending on your Calling Plan, Audio Conferencing plan, or your country/region), those users won't be able to make calls or dial out from Online Audio Conferencing meetings.

 You can set up consumption billing using a one-time funding of the pre-paid balance OR by setting up an auto-recharge ( recommended ) amount with a minimum balance that will trigger a purchase for that recharge amount.
 Initially, it's suggested that you set up auto recharge amounts that allow you to monitor actual usage and find the right auto recharge thresholds that meet your needs and usage patterns.
 Communications Credits should be monitored over time and then adjust the minimum balance and recharge amounts as needed to be tailored for each organization's needs.

 You can see the plans and pricing by signing in to the Microsoft 365 admin center and going to Billing > Subscriptions > Add subscriptions.